Tronic Artificial Intelligence

 7 Call your number

 Dial your Tronic Cloud number (the one on the Phone Numbers page) from your mobile.
-Your agent should answer with the greeting you set.
-Every call then appears in Call History with a recording and summary.
+Your agent should answer within a few seconds with the greeting you set.
+Every call then appears in Call History with a transcript, summary and (if you turned on Auto-Record) a recording.

 8. Try it in the browser